Sign in Create account

 Screw your cup hooks into the bottom of your kitchen cabinets at your desired width and set the ends of your dowels into the hooks.

-Tip: if you can either set the ends of dowels in the hooks directly or slip the hook through a couple of the stitches and under the dowel to help keep it from slipping off
+Tip: You can either set the ends of dowels in the hooks directly or slip the hook through a couple of the stitches and under the dowel to help keep it from slipping off.

 You could also use command hooks to hold your hammock if you do not want to use a dowel.